Volicon/translate-ui/README.md

 There could be many translators in the system, assembled in hierarchies.

-Lets create special local translator for some specific page:
+Lets create special local translator for some specific page, extending the vocabulary of the root translator:

 ```javascript
 import translator from 'rootTranslator'